[?] Subscribe To The Bookkeeping Blog

 The tax assessor (and your bookkeeper) needs to be able to read the receipt.
 Many till receipts fade if left in the sun ... or the printing disappears if you get it wet, or it was printed on thermal paper ... or the store owner may not have changed his ink pad so the printing is very, very faint.
 Bottom line, if the receipt can't be read, it is not considered to be a supporting document ... which means you lose the deduction. :-(

-Soooooo to preserve your audit trail ... you may want to consider photocopying (or scanning) these types of receipts as soon as possible after you receive them so they remain legible.
-Just attach the original slip and the copy of it together.
+Soooooo to preserve your audit trail ... you may want to consider photocopying, scanning or taking a picture on your smart phone for these types of receipts as soon as possible after you receive them so they remain legible.
+Keep the original slip and if you photocopied it, attach the copy to the original receipt.

 A legitimate business receipt for CRA purposes must contain: